-Some interpret that advice as reason to release raw, unscripted, or low budget videos.
+Some interpret it as permission to release raw, unscripted, or low-budget videos.
 But authentic doesn’t have to mean low quality.
-On the flip side, high production quality doesn’t have to mean you’ve abandoned authenticity.
+On the flip side, high video production quality doesn’t have to mean you’ve abandoned authenticity.

-You can create videos that authentically represent your brand while maintaining high production quality standards.
-It shouldn’t be a case of authenticity versus production quality.
+You can create videos that authentically represent your brand while maintaining quality standards.
+It shouldn’t be a case of authenticity versus quality.
 Instead, think about how you can combine the two to create truly impactful marketing videos.

 What Is Authenticity?

 In video marketing, brands often try so hard to be authentic that production quality falls by the wayside.
-In their effort to be open, honest and spontaneous, they forget to ask themselves if low production values, unscripted videos, and shaky cam accurately represent their brand.
+In their effort to be open, honest and spontaneous, they forget to ask themselves if tinny audio, unscripted videos, and lots of fast transitions accurately represent their brand.
 Or are these characteristics an attempt to fit the model of “authenticity” others have created.

 The irony is that trying so hard to fit a predetermined mold for authenticity can actually make you seem inauthentic.
 For individuals, being authentic means being yourself.
 The same is true in marketing.
 Being authentic really just means being true to your brand.